-Cameron, as administrator of the Estate of Sophia Ewachniuk v Ewachniuk 2011 BCSC 395 is the fascinating sequel of disbarred lawyer Ted Ewachniuk’s continued litigation with his two sisters.
+Estate of Sophia Ewachniuk v Ewachniuk 2011 BCSC 395 is the fascinating sequel of a disbarred lawyer’s continued litigation with his two sisters.

 The will purportedly left her entire $2 million estate to her lawyer son.